xai-org/grok-1/README.md

 # Grok-1

-This repository contains JAX example code for loading and running the Grok-1 open-weights model.
+This repository contains JAX example code for loading and running the Grok-1 open-weights model (XAI).

 Make sure to download the checkpoint and place the `ckpt-0` directory in `checkpoints` - see [Downloading the weights](#downloading-the-weights)